Orinam: History

 The collective was co-founded on 25 December 2003 by a group of queer men with the name "MovenPick/MP".
 The name was later changed to Orinam due to a name conflict with an unrelated restaurant, MovenPick.

 About the name

 "Orinam" (Tamil: ஓரினம்) in Tamil means "One kind" or "One Community".

 Activities

 Orinam conducts various activities toward the awareness and celebration of issues affecting the LGBTQIA population of the Tamil, Indian, and diasporic population.
 "Queering Literature" or Quilt is a monthly reading group that discusses fiction and non-fiction written by queer and trans people of the Indian diaspora.
 "Vannangal" is an annual queer performance festival held just before the Chennai Pride March and is jointly hosted by Orinam, Shakti Resource Centre, and Nirangal.
 Orinam also hosts monthly meetups for the queer community in Chennai to provide a safe space for the community to meet and interact with one another.

 After the 2016 Orlando nightclub shooting, Orinam curated and organized protests and vigils all over the country.
 Orinam is also associated with the Chennai Rainbow Pride March and the Chennai International Queer Film Festival.

+In 2022, the Tamil Nadu government has published a glossary of LGBTQIA+ terms in Tamil in the government gazette.
+This glossary, a first of its kind in India, and Orinam was one of the collectives that has been instrumental in the creation of the glossary.

+In March 2023, the collective completed 20 years of existence, during which it has continuously worked towards promoting inclusivity, awareness, and support for the LGBTQIA+ community.
+Members of the group have also worked on policy advocacy, created safer spaces, and served as peer counselors.
+Additionally, they have contributed to organizing, campaigns, panels, workshops around various queer topics, drag events, Chennai International Queer Film Festival and Chennai Pride March.